Submissions for SOUND BITES 13 are now OPEN

 -

-Stage Manager: Each musical will be provided a stage manager.
-Each stage manager will be assigned multiple shows, and they may not be available to attend all rehearsals but will work as crew or backstage during the performance.
+Stage Manager: We highly encourage each musical to provide a stage manager who will be available to attend rehearsals and work as crew/backstage during the performance.

 Theatre Now bridges the gap between early readings and fully-produced theatrical runs by offering staged and performed developmental productions to pieces that are ready to live on their feet.
 We strive for continuity and growth in our production process by collaborating with artists.
 Below is how we do that.